-As Cancer Research UK's chief clinician and head of its Clinical Research Centre in Southampton he knows every penny raised by these determined ladies will be spent on lifesaving research into cancer treatments.
+As Cancer Research UK's chief clinician and head of its Clinical Research Centre in Southampton he knows every penny raised by these determined ladies will be spent on lifesaving research into

 Deep within the city's nationally renowned research laboratories vital discoveries are being made.

 For it is here that more than 100 scientists are developing and trialing the new vaccines which could revolutionise the way cancer is treated.

 "We're working hard to understand how our immune systems can be used to fight cancer rather than relying on chemotherapy,"